nnhjy/Spine-Samples/Readme.md

 # Overview
 This repository consists of 3 [Spine-Toolbox](https://github.com/Spine-tools/Spine-Toolbox) projects.

+## 1. Spine Demo
+A project containing several Spine database to illustrate [SpineOpt.jl](https://github.com/Spine-tools/SpineOpt.jl) functionalities (demo `SpineOpt` models) and [SpineInterface.jl](https://github.com/spine-tools/SpineInterface.jl) utilities (incl. improvising Julia JuMP models using `SpineInterface` to interact with SpineDB)

+## 2. SpinePython
+A project to demonstrate the workflow of running a `Tool` of Python (script) and data exchange with other tools (`Data Connection`, `Tool` of Julia).

-## 1. BuildTimeseries project
+## 3. BuildTimeseries project
 A demo workflow to attach "DateTime" index to TimeSeries data

-## 2. Hydro reservoir example
+## 4. Hydro reservoir example
 A sample [SpineOpt.jl](https://github.com/Spine-tools/SpineOpt.jl) model for hydro reservoir generation

-## 3. Spine Demo
-A project containing several Spine database to illustrate [SpineOpt.jl](https://github.com/Spine-tools/SpineOpt.jl) functionalities (demo `SpineOpt` models) and [SpineInterface.jl](https://github.com/spine-tools/SpineInterface.jl) utilities (incl. improvising Julia JuMP models using `SpineInterface` to interact with SpineDB)

 # Set up work environment for Spine toolkits